NetApp/astra-connector-operator/README.md

-# Astra Connector Operator
+# Astra Installer Operator

-Astra Connector Operator deploys and registers a private azure cluster with [NetApp Astra](https://cloud.netapp.com/astra)
+Astra Installer Operator installs the pieces required for the agent architecture.
+This includes neptune, astra-connector, and trident.

 ### To deploy the operator
 #### Create the namespace for the operator